How to Get Out of Debt in 4 Easy Steps

 To keep their music dreams alive, the band members borrowed money and used their own credit cards—leaving them struggling financially years later.
 To get back on their feet, the band started a GoFundMe and raised over $5,000.

 Feel empowered to tell your story and eliminate your debt

 Thousands of people start fundraisers on GoFundMe every single day so they can conquer their debt and the stress that goes along with it.
-You can find emergency financial assistance too.
+You can find emergency financial assistance, too.
 If you’re one of the thousands of people who search “how do I get out of debt,” take the next step in your journey.
-Learn how to get rid of debt and sign up for a fundraiser today.
+Learn how to get rid of debt and sign up to start fundraising today.